Kanekicn/github-trending/README.md

 ## C#

+* 【2025-03-20】[Cysharp / ZLinq](https://github.com/Cysharp/ZLinq) - Zero allocation LINQ with Span and LINQ to SIMD, LINQ to Tree (FileSystem, Json, GameObject, etc.) for all .NET platforms and Unity.
 * 【2025-03-05】[hedge-dev / HedgeModManager](https://github.com/hedge-dev/HedgeModManager) - Multiplatform rewrite of Hedge Mod Manager
 * 【2025-03-03】[DeltaV-Station / Delta-v](https://github.com/DeltaV-Station/Delta-v) - A fork of Space Station 14, embracing a mixture of classic SS13 chaos and experimentation only possible with the new engine
 * 【2025-03-01】[dotnet / yarp](https://github.com/dotnet/yarp) - A toolkit for developing high-performance HTTP reverse proxy applications.